peteamiri/Tutorials/Programming_Languages/Python/readme.md

      ```

 8. **File System Navigation and Manipulation**:
-   - Python's `os` module provides functions for navigating and manipulating the file system, including listing files in a directory, creating directories, renaming files, and deleting files.
+   - Python has `os` module provides functions for navigating and manipulating the file system, including listing files in a directory, creating directories, renaming files, and deleting files.
    - Example:
      ```python
      import os